“waste is a form of devotion”: A Closer Sniff at Joe Hall’s “Fugue and Strike”

 — d.a.levy, SUBURBAN MONASTERY DEATH POEM

-Published in April, 2023, Fugue and Strike is Joe Hall’s fourth book with Black Ocean, following Pigafetta is my Wife (2010), The Devotional Poems (2013), and Someone’s Utopia (2018)—the latter two of which I’ve had the pleasure of receiving in book exchanges in the last few years.
+Published in April, 2023, Fugue and Strike is Joe Hall’s fourth book with Black Ocean, following Pigafetta Is My Wife (2010), The Devotional Poems (2013), and Someone’s Utopia (2018)—the latter two of which I’ve had the pleasure of receiving in book exchanges in the last few years.
 Hall has also co-authored two books of poetry: The Container Store (Vols I & II) (SpringGun, 2012) with Chad Harwick and May I Softly Walk (Poetry Crush, 2014) with his partner Cheryl Quimba.
 Additionally, since writing this review, People Finder, Buffalo has been released (Cloak, 2024).

 A poet, bookmaker/editor of Hostile Books, teacher at St. Bonaventure University, and co-host with his partner of the Film podcast “Two For Space Jam, Please,” Joe Hall lives, or survives, in Buffalo, New York.
 In a conversation with Marty Cain, Hall discusses his work history in further depth: